Can I Have a Dock? What About a Boathouse?

 hollyDocks 15 Comments

-This is an important question.
+This is an important question for property owners at SML.
 There are some lakes that, for one reason or another, do not allow the wonderful types of docks that we enjoy here at Smith Mountain Lake.
 Some lakes have such a large variation in water levels that stationary boathouses are not possible.
 Other lakes have such strict environmental and building code regulations that a nice boathouse is not allowable.
 Some lakes are in hurricane belts and therefore do not allow indoor structures that may be more susceptible to being damaged and causing damage to other properties in high winds.

 Smith Mountain Lake is blessed with a wide assortment of boathouse and dock styles and sizes.
 However, in the past several years limitations have been placed on the construction of new docks.
 It used to be that waterfront property owners could build just about any type and size of dock they wished.
 They could even build living quarters above their boat slip (there are still a few of these around the lake now).
 As the lake has become so popular, the rules for dock size, style, and placement needed to change.